MikuAuahDark/Shuwarin/README.md

 -------------

-To generate documentation, you need [LDoc](https://github.com/stevedonovan/LDoc) then execute `ldoc -d doc/. -c ldocConfig.ld` to generate the documentation.
+To generate documentation, you need [LDoc](https://github.com/stevedonovan/LDoc) then execute `ldoc -d docs/. -c ldocConfig.ld .` to generate the documentation.